EikaMikiku/TwitchScrollChat/README.md

 ------------- | ------------- | ------------- |
 channel  | forsen | <img src="https://static-cdn.jtvnw.net/emoticons/v1/116051/2.0"> <br>Your Twitch channel name.
 fontSize  | 20px | Size of the font.
-fontColor | white | Color of the font. fontFamily | sans-serif | Font family of the font. speed | 0.5 | Speed at which messages scroll by. bg | null | Sets background of the page.
+fontFamily | sans-serif | Font family of the font. color | white | Color of the font. speed | 0.5 | Speed at which messages scroll by. bg | null | Sets background of the page.
 Not set by default. msgLimit | 5 | Amount of messages allowed on screen at a time.